Amy-Reidy/Portfolio/README.md

 ![IMG_20210427_103513 (1)](https://user-images.githubusercontent.com/73396449/123549631-227c2a80-d76a-11eb-8cb7-7395ca88872e.jpg)

-I'm a social impact advisor, lifelong learner and data enthusiast with a passion for helping others, learning about different cultures and taking on new challenges.
+Hi there!
+I am a curious researcher, data enthusiast, and lifelong learner with a passion for social impact.
+I am always eager to learn about different cultures and take on new challenges to broaden my knowledge and skills.

-I have an MA in Education and International Development, I'm trained in monitoring, evaluation and learning (MEL), and I have worked in the non-profit and private sectors in 4 continents for over 10 years.
+I hold an MA in Education and International Development, and I'm trained in monitoring, evaluation and learning (MEL).
+Over the past 10 years, I have worked in the non-profit and private sectors across 4 continents.
+Recently, I completed my Master's in Data Science (with my thesis project to be added to my portfolio soon).
+Currently, I'm based in Istanbul and working as a Data Analysis and Visualization Specialist for UNICEF's ECARO office.

-I am currently based in Ireland where I'm studying an MSc in Data Science with Atlantic Technological University.
-I also volunteer as a Data Scientist with an NGO working in sustainable rural development in Vietnam and as a Data & Evaluation Manager with an organization running surf craftmanship and drama workshops for children in Sub-Saharan Africa.
+In addition to my role with UNICEF, I am also actively involved as a Data Scientist with an NGO working in sustainable rural development in Vietnam and as a Data & Evaluation Manager with an organization running surf craftmanship and drama workshops for children in Sub-Saharan Africa.

-I'm interested in the intersection of social impact and data science/analytics, and I want to use data to help non-profits and governments to analyze, visualize and solve social issues around the world.
-I'm particularly interested in working on challenges related to poverty alleviation, migration and displacement, gender equality, children's rights, and equity in public health and education.
+My interests lie at the intersection of social impact and data science/analytics, and I am keen on leveraging data to help non-profits and governments to analyze, visualize and solve social issues around the world.
+I'm particularly interested in challenges related to poverty alleviation, migration and displacement, gender equality, children’s rights, and equity in public health and education.

-This is just the beginning of my data science journey, and as I progress, I am excited to add projects to my portfolio which are more related to my interests.
-Watch this space!
+As I continue to progress in my data science journey, I'm excited to add more projects to my portfolio that align with my interests.
+So, watch this space!

 -----